dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 can be used.
 Please note that in order to use this editor, users must have access to the machine **seneca** and the UCAR VPN.
 This is not a secure website (note that it begins with "http" and not "https").
 A user must be logged into the UCAR VPN to use this editor.
+If the editor is not displayed, please try using a different browser.

 Thank you to
 `livesphinx <https://github.com/faust93/livesphinx>`_